 The Mercury Mitts are now $110 but still a good buy in our mind.
 They’ll last for several years, and, with a removable liner, they can be used in frigid or kinda-cold weather.

 With the newest rendition of the Mercury Mitts, Black Diamond added a “trigger finger” that separates your index finger from the rest, increasing dexterity without surrendering too much warmth.

-Caveat: The abundant insulation creates a mitt that lacks dexterity — you could easily grip a ski pole, but anything much more than that is difficult.
-Mountaineering is fine, but don’t try ice climbing in them, and even riding a fat-bike is hard depending on dexterity requirements to shift and brake.
+But there’s a caveat: The abundant insulation creates a mitt that lacks dexterity — you could easily grip a ski pole, but anything much more than that is difficult.
+Mountaineering is fine, but don’t try ice climbing in them.
+And even riding a fat-bike is hard depending on dexterity requirements to shift and brake.